 Dale Carnegie and Margaret Runbeck

-Not everyone feels the need to express their grief as openly as we have encouraged in this book.
-My Granny, a widow for over half a century, took Alfred Lord Tennyson’s words and made them her own: “Tis better to have loved and lost than never to have loved.”
-In her own case, she remained profoundly grateful for the life she had so briefly enjoyed with her husband – not to mention the son she bore him, and the son whom he then fathered – that’s me, folks!
+A widow for more than half a century, my Granny took Alfred Lord Tennyson’s words and made them her own: “Tis better to have loved and lost than never to have loved.”
+She remained profoundly grateful for the life she had so briefly enjoyed with her husband – not to mention the son she bore him, and the son whom he then fathered.
+(That’s me, folks!)

 During one prolonged period of grief, we went through many years ago, when pressures were piling in against us from all angles, we resolved to count our blessings, six by six.
-We kept a “Book of Gratitudes” jotting down at least half a dozen things each day to be grateful for.
+We kept a “Book of Gratitudes” in which we jotted down at least half a dozen things each day to be grateful for.
 It was always liberating to do, and there was never any shortage.

-I am not speaking here of life-changing experiences or world-shaking events, but simply of acknowledging the Lord’s daily grace and goodness.
+I am not speaking here of life-changing events or experiences, but simply of acknowledging the Lord’s daily grace and goodness.
 A tasty meal, an inspiring film or television programme, a fresh insight, a startling sunset or a beautiful view, a meaningful time with somebody or something.
-Thanking God helps us to realise just how much He is doing, even if the particular issue we are most concerned about still appears no closer to resolution.
+Thanking God helps us to realise just how much He is doing, even if the particular issue that we are most concerned about still appears no closer to resolution.

-Too often we leave the two-edged Sword of Praise hanging on the wall, more like an ornament than an integral part of our spiritual armour.
-It takes love as well as courage to take it out of its scabbard and to affirm that God knows precisely what He is doing.
-Thanksgiving is both joy to the soul and a weapon to be used against our doubts, may the Lord renew our willingness to praise Him at all times and in all circumstances.
+Too often we leave the two-edged Sword of Praise hanging on the wall – more like an ornament than an integral part of our spiritual armour.
+It takes love as well as courage to take it down and out of its scabbard, and to affirm that God knows precisely what He is doing.
+Since thanksgiving is both joy to the soul and a weapon to be used against our doubts, may the Lord renew our willingness to praise Him at all times and in all circumstances.

 Reflect and Pray

-Lord, forgive me that I default so quickly to grumbling.
+Lord, forgive me when I default so quickly to grumbling and complaining –

-Cultivate this spirit of praise and gratitude in me,
+Cultivate the spirit of praise and gratitude in me,

-for it will keep me from despondency –
+for not only will it keep me from despondency

 In Jesus’ name, Amen.